howardtuan/OpenPediCare/README.md

 1. Sign in as the parent demo account.
 2. Open linked post-visit records.
-3. Review parent education, patient education, PDF, and generated comic when available.
+3. Review parent education, patient education and PDF.
 4. Parents can also use the share link generated from a doctor visit.

 Language: